 Key Stage 3:

-All students will have the opportunity to experience all three key areas of Design & Technology, (Cooking & Nutrition, Resistant Materials and Graphic Products).
+All students will have the opportunity to experience all three key areas of Design & Technology, (Food & Nutrition, Resistant Materials and Graphic Products).

-All Key Stage 3 students will have three lessons of Design & Technology over the two week timetable.
+All Key Stage 3 students will have two lessons of Design & Technology over the two-week timetable.

 Key Stage 4: